gvwilson/thirdbit/src/fiction/darker-web/index.md

 "And to be frank,
 there's no point discussing it further.
-I've already spoken to the committee, and they've agreed to relax restrictions on the collection.
+I've already spoken to the committee, and they've agreed to go ahead with digitization.
-We will still vet everyone, of course, but—professor?
+We will vet everyone involved in the project, of course, but—Wingate?
-Professor, are you all right?"
+Wingate, are you all right?"

 Wingate Peaslee is not all right.
 His eyes are wide,